 So what? a part of her mind whispered.

 Siri frowned, staring at the ceiling.
-She found it hard, for some reason, to summon her shame at having ignored her lessons.
-She hadn’t paid attention, true.
-But, what could she do about that now?
+She found it hard, this time, to summon her shame at having ignored her lessons.
+She’d made a mistake, true.
+But, what could she do about it now?
 How much time was she going to spend moping around, annoyed at herself for something done and gone?

 All right, she told herself.
-That’s enough.
 Enough complaining.
 Enough excuses.
-I might not have prepared as well as I should, but the fact is that I’m here, now, and I need to do something.
+I might not have prepared as well as I should, but I’m here, now, and I need to do something.

 Because nobody else will.

 She climbed out of bed, running fingers through her long hair.
 Susebron liked it long--he found it fascinating, like her serving women did.
-And, with them to help her care for it, it was almost worth the trouble.
+And, with them to help her care for it, the length was almost worth the trouble.

 She folded her arms, wearing only her shift, walking through the room.
 What could she do?
 What were her resources?
 She couldn’t continue to stumble around like a bumpkin from the wilderness.

 She needed to play their game.
-She hated thinking of it that way, though.
+She hated thinking of it that way.
 “Game” implied small stakes.
 This was no game.
 It was the God King’s life, perhaps her own life, that was being threatened.

-She searched through her memory, dredging up what scraps she had managed to absorb during her lessons.
+She searched through her memory, dredging up what scraps she could from her lessons.
 Politics was about exchanges, she remembered.
 About giving what you had--or what you implied that you had--in order to gain more.
-It was kind of like being a merchant.
+It was like being a merchant.
 You started with a certain stock, and by the end of the year, you hoped to have increased that stock.

 Don’t make too many waves until you’re ready to strike, Lightsong had told her.
 Don’t appear too innocent, but don’t appear too smart either.
 Be average.

-Be herself, yet an exaggerated version of herself--a self that she could play convincingly, since it wasn’t very much of a lie.
-A self that could be predictable when she wanted, yet still be surprising at the right moment.
 She paused beside the bed, then gathered up the bed sheets and towed them over to the smoldering fire to burn them, as was her daily chore.

-Politics is about exchanges, she thought, watching the sheets catch fire in the large hearth.
-What do I have to trade or exchange, however?
+Exchanges, she thought, watching the sheets catch fire in the large hearth.
+What do I have to trade or exchange?
 Not much.

 It would have to do.

 She walked over to the door, pulling it open.
 As usual, a group of serving women waited outside.
-Siri’s standard group moved around her, bringing clothing.
-Another group, however, moved to tidy the room.
+Siri’s standard ladies moved around her, bringing clothing.
+Another group of servants, however, moved to tidy the room.
 Several of these wore brown.

 As her servants dressed her, she watched one of the girls in brown.
 At a convenient moment, Siri stepped over, putting a hand on the girl’s shoulder.
 The servant looked up in surprise.